Eriku33/Foundry-VTT-Image-Hover/README.md

 Default: 700 (0.7 seconds).

 ## Set a keybind requirement while hovering a token
-If a keybind is set in Game settings-Configure controls, that key will be required to be pressed while hovering over a token to see the art.<br>
+If a keybind is set in Game settings-Configure controls, that key will be required to be pressed while hovering over a token to see the art (Hover delay will be set to 0).<br>
 If no keybind is set, art will be shown on token hover.

 ## Hide art for specific token (Game master only)